First Class Pre-K Online Registration for the 2021-2022 School Year

-Parents interested in the Mobile County Public School System's First Class Pre-K for the 2021-2022 school year, please check back January 4, 2020 for more information.
+Parents interested in the Mobile County Public School System's First Class Pre-K for the 2021-2022 school year, online registration for First Class Pre-K will begin January 15, 2021.
 Your child must be four years old on or before September 1, 2021 in order to qualify for Pre-K registration for the 2021-2022 school year.
-Please call 221-5218 for more information.
+You must reside within the Mobile County Public School System attendance zone.

 Students who attend First Class Pre-K